sstalle/php7cc/README.md

 It's better to answer "no", as it will allow updating php7cc code using ```git pull```.

 #### Running
+***Note that argument names and order can change until the first stable version is released.
+Please consult readme.md file in the installation directory for correct way of passing parameters to your particular version of the tool.***

 Main executable file is bin/php7cc.php.
 To see the full list of available options, run:
 ```bash
 php bin/php7cc.php --help